edmundlth/scalable_learning_coefficient_with_sgld/README.md

 # Scalable Learning Coefficient Estimation with SGLD

-Installation: Run `pipenv install` in the top directory containing `Pipfile.lock` and start up the virtual environment.
+Installation: Use [pipenv](https://pipenv.pypa.io/en/latest/) to install required packages by running `pipenv install` in the top directory containing `Pipfile.lock` and start up the virtual environment with `pipenv shell`.

 # MNIST experiments